 Our analysis of DER's execution of its planned targeted examinations for each year of the review period found significant disparities from year to year regarding the number of completed targeted examinations.
-Overall, we found that both the number and percent of completed targeted examinations identified in the annual supervisory plans decreased significantly, even when DER is credited with the completion of planned targeted examinations after the supervisory cycle ended.
-As noted, DER completed 18 of 22 planned examinations (82 percent) for the
+Overall, we found that both the number and percent of completed targeted examinations identified in the annual supervisory plans significantly decreased after the 2012 supervisory cycle, even when DER is credited with the completion of planned targeted examinations after the supervisory cycle ended.
+As noted, DER completed 18 of 19 targeted examinations (95 percent) planned for the 2012 supervisory cycle, which declined to 10 of 17 targeted examinations (59 percent) planned for the 2013 supervisory cycle.
+For the 2014 supervisory cycle, 11 of 36 planned targeted examinations (31 percent) were completed and for the 2015 supervisory cycle, 11 of 18 planned targeted examinations (61 percent) were completed as of the end of our fieldwork on June 17, 2016.
+Figure 2 captures this information graphically.

 FIGURE 2.
-DER'S PLANNED TARGETED EXAMINATIONS FOR FANNIE MAE-PERCENT COMPLETED AS OF JUNE 17, 2016\
+DER'S PLANNED TARGETED EXAMINATIONS FOR FREDDIE MAC-PERCENT COMPLETED AS OF JUNE 17, 2016